Abortion in the Philippines: The RH Law of 2012

+Public views on abortion and the RH Law

 The act was already in debate for decades as oppositional parties mostly related to religious groups like the Catholic Bishops Conference of the Philippines have been very negatively vocal to the enactment of the bill.
 Due to many arguments and disagreements on both sides, a temporary restraining order from the Supreme Court was put onto the bill to halt distribution and production of certain contraceptives.
-The Food and Drug Administration found the banned contraceptives to be ‘non-abortifacient’ which was the main argument that the Supreme Court used to impose the temporary restraining order.
+The Food and Drug Administration found the banned contraceptives to be 'non-abortifacient' which was the main argument that the Supreme Court used to impose the temporary restraining order.
 The debates about the bill continues today and still there is no mention on the access to safe abortion.